POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 --------------------------

 You can load an existing h5 file (e.g. "myPSyGrid.h5") into a :samp:`PSyGrid`
-object by
+object:

 .. code-block:: python

     mygrid.load(filepath="myPSyGrid.h5")

-It is more convenient to load the file directly when initializing the :samp:`PSyGrid` object
+It may be more convenient to load the file directly when initializing the :samp:`PSyGrid` object

 .. code-block:: python